 Income and wealth tax

 No income tax is levied in Dubai.
-All types of personal income are tax-free.
-This includes salary, pension, rental income and capital income such as dividends, interest and capital gains of all kinds.
+All types of personal income are tax free.
+This includes salaries, pensions, rental income and capital income such as dividends, interest and capital gains of all kinds.
 There is also no wealth tax and no taxes are levied on real estate property.

 Value Added Tax

-Real Estate Purchase
+Real Estate Purchase / Local Deposit

-Ordinary employment with a local company
+Classic employment with a company

 Sign up to get the latest on sales, new releases and more...